VCJH9090/Project-Portfolio/README.md

 ## Light Following Robotic Arm
 ### Background
-<b>Robotics Kinematics & Design</b> is a class taken in University of Nebraska-Lincoln.
+<b>Robotics Kinematics & Design</b> is a class taken at the University of Nebraska-Lincoln.
 The requirement for the final project was a hypothesis-driven to touch upon the current-challenges in the robotics field.

 ### Details
-Through the usage of photoresistor, the robotic arm would have the ability to move towards a target payload by detecting light source without the requiring a computationally expensive computer vison system.
+Through the usage of photoresistor, the robotic arm would have the ability to move towards a target payload by detecting light source without the requiring a computationally expensive computer vision system.

 Collaborated with two members to formulate Arduino code to program robotic arm to move iteratively towards the light source with a photoresistor attached on the end-effector.